SalishSeaCast/tools/docs/Run_Files/index.rst

 * :file:`arch-ifort_jasper.fcm`: :kbd:`makefile` definitions for MPI compilation with the :command:`ifort` compiler on :kbd:`jasper.westgrid.ca`.
   Based on a file from Paul Myers' group at the University of Alberta.

+* :file:`arch-salish.fcm`: :kbd:`makefile` definitions for MPI compilation with the :command:`mpif90` compiler on :kbd:`salish.eos.ubc.ca`.

 * :file:`arch-ocean.fcm`: :kbd:`makefile` definitions for single processor compilation with the :command:`gfortran` compiler on the UBC-EOAS :kbd:`ocean` machines.

-* :file:`arch-salish.fcm`: :kbd:`makefile` definitions for MPI compilation with the :command:`mpif90` compiler on :kbd:`salish.eos.ubc.ca`.
-* :file:`arch-ocean.fcm`: :kbd:`makefile` directives for single processor compilation with the :command:`gfortran` compiler on the UBC-EOAS :kbd:`ocean` machines.

 TORQUE Job Scripts